deathworlders/online/content/book/deathworlders/chapter-20-exorcisms.md

 Adam smiled weakly, nodded and swallowed, then stepped forward, turned to the coffin and read from the booklet, a little shakily.

 "Did you know it was time to fly?" he asked.
 “I didn’t want to say goodbye.
-But… but we all know this is not the end...
-Fare-”
+But… but we all know this is not the end...Fare-”

 Finally the weariness broke, and he paused, bit on his lower lip and looked down, squeezing his eyes shut.
 Alone in the middle of the room, he sobbed once before finally managing to rally himself and continue.